 Overall, AIMA Canada supports the objective of reviewing short selling regulation and commends the (CSA) on this initiative.
 We were pleased to see that the consultation noted proactively the many benefits of short selling as a "legitimate trading practice" and how "it also contributes to the price discovery process by providing an opportunity for negative views about the issuer to be reflected in the price of a security thereby limiting overvaluation and biased price increases."
 We are pleased to see the paper note "short selling can also be an important part of an investor's hedging and investment risk management strategy."
-AIMA too has published research on the benefits of short selling and responsible investment.
+AIMA too has published research on the benefits of short selling and even the benefits of short selling and responsible investment.